Allen's Swift Concurrency for Swift 6 (Part-1)

 Q. Is the course available for lifetime access?

-If you have previously taken my Swift Master School (2-month program), please contact me via Slack.. and I will provide you with a free enrollment for this Part-1 course.
-(Please check the general announcements on the bootcamp Slack.)
+If you have ever taken my Swift Master School (2-month course), please contact me via Slack and...
+I will provide a free voucher for this Part-1 course.
+(Please check the general announcements on the Bootcamp Slack.)

 Recommended for